-26. Section XX.A. of the Compact is amended to add the following:
+26. Section XX.A. of the Compact is amended to add the following language at the end of this section:

-The Tribe and the State, when requesting records retained by the other party, agree to pay the other's costs of locating, retrieving and/or reproduction of records over twenty-four (24) months old, which costs shall be consistent with those allowed under Chapter 19 of the Wisconsin Statutes (2001-02), except that pre-payment shall not be required.
+The Tribe and the State, when requesting records retained by the other party, agree to pay the other party's costs of locating, retrieving and/or reproduction of records over twenty-four (24) months old, which costs shall be consistent with those allowed under Chapter 19 of the Wisconsin Statutes (2001-02), except that pre-payment shall not be required.